Twitter API Pricing 2026

 Flat-Rate Alternative for Monitored-Account Workloads

-If you reached this page sizing the X API for tweet alerts, the pay-per-use math gets sharp at scale.
-Tracking 50 accounts pulling roughly 200 posts/day each is ~300,000 reads/month — about $1,500/mo in metered API cost alone, before you build the streaming client and enrichment layer.
-And filtered stream's ~6–7s p99 latency is too slow for alert workflows that compete on speed.
+If you reached this page sizing the X API for tweet alerts, model unique delivered Posts first.
+Tracking 50 accounts at roughly 200 Posts/day each is ~300,000 reads/month before dedupe.
+At an example $0.005 delivered-Post rate that is about $1,500/mo in API reads alone, before you build the stream client, reconnect logic, storage, enrichment, and alert routing.

-TweetStream delivers the same coverage over WebSocket in ~200 ms with token detection, OCR on attached images, and live crypto prices for $199/month flat (Basic, 50 accounts) or $499/month (Elite, 250 accounts plus Discord webhook delivery).
-For monitored-account alerts specifically, that is roughly 7–15× cheaper than the equivalent pay-per-use spend and ~30× faster at the tail.
+TweetStream reports 170ms median server detection for monitored-account events, measured from production database event timestamps, then delivers WebSocket alerts for posts, updates, deletes, pins, profile changes, follows, and unfollows with token detection, OCR on attached images, and live crypto prices for $199/month flat (Basic, 50 accounts) or $499/month (Elite, 250 accounts plus Discord webhook delivery).
+For monitored-account alerts specifically, that can be materially cheaper than metered usage once volume grows, while also removing the stream infrastructure work.

 FeatureX API (Pay-Per-Use)TweetStream BasicTweetStream Elite